torbensko/tojson/readme.md

 - Add the `tojson` folder to your `craft/plugins` directory.

-  If you would prefer not to mannually copy the repo files, you can add it as a Git submodule.
-This allows you update it in the future via Git.

-  To do so, run the command:
+  *Advanced tip:* You can add the plugin as a Git submodule, which makes it easier to keep it up-to-date.

+  Add module:

   		git submodule add git@github.com:torbensko/tojson.git craft/plugins/tojson

+  Update module:

+      cd craft/plugins/tojson
+      git pull

 - Within Craft, enable the plugin under the plugin menu.